-In this course for juniors and seniors, a variety of speaking, listening, reading, and writing activities will be provided to prepare students for college level work.
+In this elective course for juniors and seniors, a variety of speaking, listening, reading, and writing activities will be provided to prepare students for college level work.
 To improve reading decoding skills necessary for both college and career readiness, students will study classic and modern literature, and many pieces of nonfiction, including American seminal documents.
 Stress is placed on writing skills which are beneficial across the curriculum.
 Students in this class are afforded extensive feedback and graded using high school level requirements with the goal of advancing in preparation for career readiness in multiple fields of study as well as college readiness.
-Additionally, students will complete an extensive, independent project wherein students will study an American author of their choice.
 Upon entrance to this class students must have read the required summer text announced to all 10th and 11th graders in the spring.